Hotspot Shield vs. NordVPN – Testing Two Innovative VPNs

 NordVPN proved better at unblocking restricted sites and content, which surprised even us.
 In our experience, OpenVPN usually outmatches WireGuard in this area because it has a built-in obfuscation feature; this routes traffic in a way that it’s not obvious you’re using a VPN.
 That’s great for the purpose of unblocking; it means whatever NordVPN did to tweak WireGuard’s security and privacy clearly worked.

 When it comes to servers, NordVPN gives us better options there as well.
-It has more than 6,200 servers and it lets us choose from 111 locations.
+It has more than 6,700 servers and it lets us choose from 111 locations.
 That’s the largest location selection from any VPN we’ve tested.
-In comparison, Hotspot Shield offers only about 3,200 servers.
-We also saw only 85 available locations.
+In comparison, Hotspot Shield has over 3,000 servers.
+But we only saw 85 locations available.

 Pro Tip: NordVPN is one of our top choices for streaming with a VPN, thanks to its fast speed, reliable unblocking ability, and vast selection of servers.
 It also made our lists of the best VPNs for Netflix, best VPNs for Hulu, and best VPNs for YouTube TV.